Thom Kallor: Legion of Super-Heroes

-After Zero Hour
+Post-Zero Hour

-After the events of Zero Hour and the death of Kid Quantum, Xanthu's original representative to the Legion, Star Boy joins the Legion.
+After the events of Zero Hour and the death of Kid Quantum (James Cullen), Xanthu's original representative to the Legion, Star Boy joins the Legion.
 He does not get along with Leviathan, partly because Leviathan blames himself for Kid Quantum's death and sees his replacement as a reminder of his failure as a leader.

-In addition to his mass-increasing powers, Star Boy temporarily acquires several Kryptonian-like powers and the ability to breathe fire after spaceship accidents.
-He finds these abilities difficult to control.

-When Xanthu leaves the United Planets, Star Boy and fellow Xanthian Legionnaires Kid Quantum and Monstress spread the word that the government of their home planet has been deceived and are astonished at the decision to remain with the Affiliated Planets.
+When Xanthu leaves the United Planets, Star Boy and fellow Xanthian Legionnaires Kid Quantum (Jazmin Cullen) and Monstress spread the word that the government of their home planet has been deceived and are astonished at the decision to remain with the Affiliated Planets.

-Starman, volume two

-In a Starman storyline, the post-Zero Hour Thom Kallor discovers that he is destined to travel back to the 21st century, assume the mantle of Starman (as Danny Blaine) and lose his life.
-The Danny Blaine version of Thom Kallor was inspired by the Kingdom Come character, designed by Alex Ross.

-Legion's 2005 reboot
+2005 reboot

-Although Star Boy was originally depicted as a white Xanthian, Mark Waid's 2005 Legion reboot recasts the character as black (making him the third black hero from Xanthu to join the Legion, after the first and second Kid Quantum).
+Although Star Boy was originally depicted as a white Xanthian, Mark Waid's 2005 Legion reboot recasts the character as black.
 He is described as Cosmic Boy's right-hand man, and remains loyal to him during the Legion until his disappearance at the end of the Dominators storyline.
 This version of Star Boy (and his version of the Legion) inhabits Earth-Prime, the home of hero-turned-villain Superboy-Prime.